Improved bounds for noisy group testing with constant tests per item: Introduction

-The question of whether non-adaptive algorithms (or even adaptive algorithms with a limited number of stages) can attain the bound \eqref{count} remained open until recently. \cite{Aldridge_2018,Coja_2019_2} showed that the answer depends on the prevalence of the disease, for example on the value of $\theta \in (0,1)$ in a parameterisation where the number of infected individuals $k\sim n^{\theta}$.
-Non-adaptive testing schemes can be represented through a binary $(m \times n)$-matrix that represents which individual participates in which test.
-Significant research was dedicated to see which design attains the optimal performance.
-Since deterministic designs were shown to not attain the optimal order \cite{Aldridge_2019_2}, research focused on randomized designs.
-Initial research focused on the case where the matrix entries are iid \cite{Aldridge_2017,Aldridge_2014,Scarlett_2016}.
-Later work considered a constant column design where each individual is assigned to a (near-)constant number of tests \cite{Aldridge_2016,Coja_2019_2,Coja_2019,Johnson_2019}.
+meaning that the success probability must decay exponentially with the number of tests below $m^0_{\inf}$.} Hwang \cite{Hwang_1972} provided an algorithm based on repeated binary search, which is essentially optimal in terms of the number of tests required in that it requires $m^0_{\inf} + O(k)$ tests, but may require many stages of testing.
+The question of whether non-adaptive algorithms (or even adaptive algorithms with a limited number of stages) can attain the bound \eqref{count} remained open until recently. \cite{Aldridge_2018,Coja_2019_2} showed that the answer depends on the prevalence of the disease, for example on the value of $\theta \in (0,1)$ in a parameterisation\footnote{\gebA{The result of \cite{Coja_2019_2} is two-fold.
+On the one hand, it provides a method to recover infected individuals \whp as well as attaining \eqref{count} for a certain range of $\theta<\theta^*$.
+On the other hand they show that \eqref{count} cannot be attained by any testing procedure for larger $\theta>\theta^*$.
+One finds $\theta^*=\log(2)\cdot (1+\log(2))^{-1}$.}} where the number of infected individuals $k\sim n^{\theta}$.
+Non-adaptive testing schemes can be represented through a binary $(m \times n)$-matrix that indicates which individual participates in which test.
+Significant research was dedicated to see which design attains the optimal performance, \geb{although much of the recent research analysed the performance of randomized designs.} Initial research focused on the case where the matrix entries are i.i.d. \cite{Aldridge_2017,Aldridge_2014,Scarlett_2016}, which we will refer to as Bernoulli pooling.
+Later work considered a constant column design where each individual is assigned to a (near-)constant number of tests \cite{Aldridge_2016,Coja_2019,Coja_2019_2,Johnson_2019}.
 Indeed \cite{Coja_2019_2} showed that such a design is information-theoretically optimal in the \textit{noiseless} setting and it is to be expected that this remains true for the noisy case.
+To recover the ground truth from the test results and the pooling scheme, this paper focuses on two non-adaptive algorithms, {\tt COMP} and {\tt DD}, which are relatively simple to perform and interpret in the noiseless case.
+We describe them in more detail below, but in brief {\tt COMP} \cite{Chan_2011} simply builds a list of all the individuals who ever appear in a negative test and are hence certainly healthy, and assumes that the other individuals are infected. {\tt DD} \cite{Aldridge_2014} uses {\tt COMP} as a first stage and builds on it by looking for individuals who appear in a positive test that only otherwise contains individuals known to be healthy.
+While the noiseless case provides an interesting mathematical abstraction, it is clear that it may not be realistic in practice \cite{Plebani_2015}.